 Can companion care include medication reminders?

-Yes, non-medical companion care can often include medication reminders.
-Medication management or administration is different and should only be provided by qualified medical professionals when appropriate.
+Yes.
+Non-medical companion care can include medication reminders.
+Medication management or administration is different and requires a qualified medical professional.

 Care Planning Details for Companion Care